 Our garden is doing well, all things considered.
 We have 5-6 squash growing.
 I’ve eaten a few carrots (note to self: plant a different kind of seed next year – these were not the yummiest) and purple beans.
 The green bean plant just started producing fruit this week (I wasn’t actually sure what kind of plant it was, since after the bunnypocalypse I replanted stuff and kind of forgot to map it out.
 Next year I will get more than 3 bean plants producing.
 This 5 beans a week really isn’t doing it for me.
 The watermelon plant has produced several fruit, most of which have gone bad before coming to age, but there is one that looks unmarred right now.
 Hopefully the weather will stay good for growing for at least another month.

 I’ve been organizing things at work, throwing things away, making other people throw things away.
 It makes me feel productive.
-I should probably do a bunch of that at home, too.
+I should probably do a bunch of that at home, like using the techwasterecycling.com service, too.
 The problem is that at home, it’s not all paper recycling, you know?

 That’s it for me.
 More files to organize….
 Happy day!